HackRover/rover/README.md

 # rover
-Repository for all software related to the rovers.
+A repository for all rover software.